Explainer: The West Bank Violence Prevention Act (H.R. 3045/S. 2667)

 Sanctions Framework

-- H.R.
-3045 authorizes US sanctions against any individual or entity found to be undermining security and stability in the West Bank.
+• H.R.
+3045 and S. 2667 require the President to impose US sanctions against any individual or entity found to be undermining security and stability in the West Bank.

-- Individuals and entities eligible for sanctions under H.R.
-3045 are those that engage in:
+• Individuals and entities eligible for sanctions under H.R.
+3045 and S. 2667 are those that engage in:

 Impact

-- These sanctions place a spotlight on the perpetrators of violent activities that sabotage Israeli security, threaten Palestinian lives and safety, and undermine regional stability.
+• These sanctions spotlight perpetrators of violent activities that endanger Israeli security, threaten Palestinian lives, and destabilize the region.

-- Those sanctioned pursuant to H.R.
-3045 would have their US assets frozen and any US transactions blocked.
-In practice, under President Biden’s EO this froze the bank accounts and credit cards of settlers sanctioned and significantly impaired the operations of organizations that funnel money from around the world to violent settlers.
+• Those sanctioned pursuant to H.R.
+3045/S. 2667 would have their US assets frozen and any US transactions blocked.
+In practice, under President Biden’s EO this froze the bank accounts and credit cards of settlers sanctioned and significantly impaired the operations of organizations that funnel money to violent settlers.

 Background

 For decades, extremists in the West Bank have used violence as a tool against civilians to further their political goals.
-This includes Palestinian terrorist groups such as Lions’ Den, which were emboldened by the barbaric attack on October 7th, 2023.
-This also includes extremist settlers who use violence to intimidate and displace Palestinian civilians as a part of their project to seize land in the West Bank, establish facts on the ground to realize their vision for “Greater Israel,” and impede any efforts to establish a contiguous Palestinian state.
+This includes Palestinian terrorist groups such as Lions’ Den, which were emboldened by Hamas’ brutal October 7th attack on Israel.
+This also includes extremist settlers who use violence to intimidate and displace Palestinian civilians as a part of their project to seize land and establish facts on the ground to realize their vision for “Greater Israel.”
+In multiple incidents in 2025, these violent attacks have killed unarmed civilians, including American citizens.
 The extremists in the settler movement and their financial backers are rarely held accountable by the Israeli government.

-In 2024, the entities sanctioned by President Biden’s Executive Order included:
+In 2024, the entities sanctioned by President Biden’s EO included: